-- Set meaningful, appropriate and ambitious work each day in an appropriate range of subjects - Transfer into remote education what we already know about effective teaching in live classrooms by: - providing opportunities for interactivity, including questioning, eliciting and reflective discussion - enabling pupils to receive timely and frequent feedback on how to progress, using digitally facilitated or whole-class feedback where appropriate - using assessment to ensure teaching is responsive to pupils' needs and addresses any critical gaps in pupils' knowledge - avoiding an over-reliance on long-term projects or internet research activities - Ensure leaders and teachers are appropriately signposted to the Get help with remote education support package, relevant peer-to-peer advice and training available through the EdTech Demonstrator programme, and guidance on supporting pupils and students with SEND to access remote education. - Notify their social worker (if they have one) when a vulnerable pupil is asked to self-isolate and agree with the social worker the best way to maintain contact and offer support. - Review and self-assess the our remote education offer regularly using the DfE review your remote education provision tool or similar. - Continue to record attendance accurately in the register for pupils who are receiving remote education in line with any current government guidance on it. - Carry out an annual review of the school's approach to online safety, supported by an annual risk assessment that considers and reflects the risks the pupils that attend this school face using a tool like the 360 safe website.
+- Communicate with parents to reinforce the importance of children being safe online by providing information on the systems we use to filter and monitor online use - Set meaningful and ambitious work each day in an appropriate range of subjects, with clear information for parents on what their child is being asked to do online (including the sites they will be asked to access), and who from the school (if anyone) their child is going to be interacting with online - Transfer into remote education what we already know about effective teaching in live classrooms by: - providing frequent, clear explanations of new content, delivered by a teacher or through highquality curriculum resources - providing opportunities for interactivity, including questioning, eliciting and reflective discussion - providing scaffolded practice and opportunities to apply new knowledge - enabling pupils to receive timely and frequent feedback on how to progress, using digitally facilitated or whole-class feedback where appropriate - using assessment to ensure teaching is responsive to pupils' needs and addresses any critical gaps in pupils' knowledge - avoiding an over-reliance on long-term projects or internet research activities - Ensure leaders and teachers can access the DfE webpage Get help with technology for remote education which signposts to Microsoft etc. guidance on setting up devices for remote learning safely. - Review and self-assess our remote education offer regularly. - Continue to record attendance accurately in the register for pupils who are receiving remote education in line with DfE non-statutory guidance Working together to improve school attendance. - Carry out an annual review of the school's approach to online safety, supported by an annual risk assessment that considers and reflects the risks the pupils that attend this school face using a tool like the 360 safe website.